nprapps/bestpractices/README.md

 ### General

-* Use 4-spaces for indentation (because it's easier to be consistent with Python than switch your editor back and forth).
+* Use 4-spaces for indentation (because it's easier to be consistent with Python than it is to switch your editor back and forth).
 * Javascript variables names should always be ``lowercase_with_underscores``.
 * Static variables and configuration parameters should be in ``TITLECASE_WITH_UNDERSCORES``.
 * All global variables should be defined at the top of the file.